qt911025/d20m-srd-zhcn/target/4Future未来/1FutureAdvancedClasses.md

 Class Information
 The following information pertains to the Field Officer advanced class.
 Hit Die
-The Field Officer gains 1d8 hit points per level.
-The character’s Constitution modifier applies.
+The Field Officer gains 1d8 hit points per level. 与角色的体质调整值共同作用。 Action Points
-Action Points
 The Field Officer gains a number of action points equal to 6 + one-half his character level, rounded down, every time he attains a new level in this class.
 Class Skills